-Steps You Can Take to Get Out of an Abusive Relationship.
+Steps You Can Take to Get Out of Abuse

-Make a plan.
-Having a plan in place is going to help you in the long wrong.
+Having a plan in place is going to help you in the long run.
 It’s extremely crucial in emergency situations.

 - If the fight escalates and you feel in danger call 9-1-1 or use a secret code (a safety word or phrase [i.e. “lunch in the corridor tomorrow” make it something that your abuser wouldn’t see as a red flag that you’re trying to get help] you set up with a close friend that knows your situation and knows to call for help when you send the secret code) and text a friend who can call for you.